OysterKing/Final-Year-Project/README.md

 Added code to correctly track all types of packets on networks with a router.
 Added packet meta-info.
 Only works for arp and icmp packets.
 Need to get the format correct for the udp packets."
 Fixed a small bug.

+16/03/16:
+Fixed a bug with the udp meta information that was causing it to not display in the animations.